IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 You specify the database as the source for the lookup repository in the `config.cfg` file of the teda.lookupmgr project.
 The database name, the user name, and the user password are submission time parameters.
 If you specify the values at the submission of the Lookup Manager application, then you define the default values.
 The running application uses the specification of the Application Configuration that you create in the Streams Console to update credentials.
 The database vendor is `DB2` per default.

-You must refer to the name of the Application Configuration that you create in Streams Console.
+You must refer to the name of the Application Configuration that you create in the Streams Console.
 It is a configuration parameter of the teda.lookupmgr project that you specify in the `config.cfg` file.

 You can use the CSV file as well as the database as lookup sources.
 This configuration is an option.
 If you specify both sources, then you must decide during creation of the command file, which source you are going to use.
 The sample shows how to turn off the CSV file sources.